natsunoyuki/resale-flat-prices/README.md

 ```bash
 python3 tools/raw_data_pipeline.py
 ```
 This script loads the raw CSV files and processes their contents, as well as any pre-existing geocoded addresses.
 New addresses are geocoded using the Nominatim geocoder, and added to `hdb_addresses.json`.
 The processed CSV contents are then merged with the geocoded addresses, and the processed resale prices and rent data are saved to `data/processed_data/resale-flat-prices.parquet` and `data/processed_data/rent-prices.parquet` respectively.
+These files can be used for further resale and rent price analyses.